 For every 1,000 euros of VWRL you own, you might receive around 21 euros per year (5 euros per quarter) in dividends.

 Of course dividends are anything but guaranteed, but still.
-Compare a 2.1% dividend yield to the pathetic 0.1% interest you might get with savings account, and you’re doing pretty well.
+Compare a 2.1% dividend yield to the pathetic 0.1% interest you might get with a savings account, and you’re doing pretty well.

 Now, if you are specifically looking for dividend paying stocks, VWRL might not be for you.
 Just over 2% might not be enough.
 However, if you want to diversify your portfolio VWRL could be a potential candidate.
 You will own thousands of shares instantly and make some dividend income!